We've been making smoothies on a bicycle in the Seattle, WA area since 2013. Check out our story and timeline:

 We decided to do catering events only

-In 2016, we've decided to participate only at catered private and corporate events.
-We won't be present at any of the Seattle area farmers' markets.
-This decision is only for the year 2016 and we'll be back at the farmers' markets in 2017.
+In 2016, we’ve decided to participate only at catered private and corporate events.
+We won’t be present at any of the Seattle area farmers’ markets.